AlmaLinux/container-images/README.md

 #### Step: Sync *official-images* with upstream

 The step is written in bash.
-It adds the [official-images upstream](https://github.com/docker-library/official-images) repository, sets a local 'master' branch to track the corresponding one from the upstream, and tries to rebase with the 'upstream/master'.
+It uses GitHub CLI to sync the [docker-library-official-images](https://github.com/AlmaLinux/docker-library-official-images) with the [official-images upstream](https://github.com/docker-library/official-images) repository.

 #### Step: Download all definitions